José María Melo: Final exile and death

 Melo was put on trial and was ultimately expelled from the country for a period of eight years.
 There were some agitating for his execution, but this was avoided thanks to the intervention of certain Golgothas who pushed for clemency, including Manuel Murillo Toro, who paid his bail.
 He sailed for Costa Rica on October 23, 1855.
-Though his whereabouts immediately after his exile are unclear, historians believe that It is suspected that he participated in the Central American resistance against the American filibuster William Walker, who sought to create a slave republic in Nicaragua.
+Though his whereabouts immediately after his exile are unclear, historians believe that he participated in the Central American resistance against the American filibuster William Walker, who sought to create a slave republic in Nicaragua.

 After the victory over Walker, Melo worked as an instructor of troops in El Salvador.
 He briefly moved to Guatemala before falling out with the country's dictator, Rafael Carrera.

-José María Melo also served as a general in Mexico, in order to defend the government of Benito Juárez, during the War of the Reform in 1860, and he was wounded and arrested in battle, and then killed.
+Melo crossed the Mexican border on October 10, 1859.
+At the time, Mexico was engulfed in the War of the Reform, another conflict between liberals (led by Benito Juárez) and conservatives.
+Melo sought to offer his services to Juárez directly, but was unable to reach the Liberal seat of government in Veracruz due to Conservative activity in Oaxaca; instead he was sworn into the Liberal army by the Governor of Chiapas, Ángel Albino Corzo.
+Melo was named chief cavalry officer of the Military Department of Comitán, which operated on the Mexico-Guatemala border; he sought out to train his men, most of them Tojolabal Indians, in the art of cavalry warfare.

+On June 1, 1860, Melo's cavalry troops, encamped at the Juncaná hacienda in La Trinitaria, were ambushed by the Conservative forces of General Juan Antonio Ortega.
+After several hours of fighting, the Juarista defense collapsed and the wounded Melo was captured by rebel forces.
+Ortega ordered Melo to be put to death, and the Colombian general was summarily executed by firing squad.

+Melo's position in the Liberal army was taken by José Pantaleón Domínguez, who managed to suppress the Conservative uprising in Chiapas.
 He was survived by his son, Máximo Melo Granados, who married the daughter of the governor of Chiapas, Ángel Albino Corzo, and remained in Mexico.